Coronavirus and your eyes: Should you switch from contacts to glasses?

 The American Academy of Ophthalmology notes that glasses don’t offer complete protection from respiratory droplets.
 The virus still can reach your eyes from the exposed sides, tops and bottoms of your glasses.

-If you’re caring for someone who has developed COVID-19, the disease caused by this new virus, or who potentially has been exposed to the virus, safety goggles might be a safer option.
+If you’re caring for someone who has developed COVID-19, the disease caused by this new virus, or who potentially has been exposed to the virus, a face shield or COVID safety goggles are a safer option than regular eyeglasses to protect your eyes from the virus.